Roland TR-808: Electronic music

-In the UK, the 808 was popularized by the electronic group 808 State, which took its name from the 808 and used it extensively.
+The British electronic group 808 State took its name from the 808 and used it extensively.
 808 State's Graham Massey said: "The Roland gear began to be a kind of Esperanto in music.
 The whole world began to be less separated through this technology, and there was a classiness to it—you could transcend your provincial music with this equipment."
 With the rise of rave culture, a precursor to acid house, the 808 became a staple sound on British radio.
+In the early 90s, the Japanese composer Yuzo Koshiro incorporated samples of the 808 in his soundtracks for the Streets of Rage games.

 Pop

-The 808 was used extensively in pop.
-The New Yorker wrote that the it triggered "the big bang of pop's great age of disruption, from 1983 to 1986", and that its "defiantly inorganic timbres ... sketched out the domain of a new world of music".
+The 808 has been used extensively in pop.
+The New Yorker wrote that it triggered "the big bang of pop's great age of disruption, from 1983 to 1986", and that its "defiantly inorganic timbres ... sketched out the domain of a new world of music".
 According to Slate, it was instrumental in pop music's shift from conventional structure and harmonic progression to "thinking in terms of sequences, discrete passages of sound and time to be repeated and revised ad infinitum".

 The Argentine artist Charly García used the 808 for all percussion on his second album, Clics modernos (1983).
 In the 1984 Talking Heads concert film Stop Making Sense, the singer David Byrne performs "Psycho Killer" accompanied by an 808, stumbling against its "gunshot"-like sounds.
 The drummer and songwriter Phil Collins found the 808 useful for looping rhythms for long periods, as human drummers would be tempted to add variations and fills.
 Whitney Houston's 1987 single "I Wanna Dance With Somebody (Who Loves Me)" makes extensive use of the 808.

-Other artists who have used the 808 include Bassnectar, Damon Albarn, Diplo, Fatboy Slim, David Guetta and New Order.
+Other artists who have used the 808 include Damon Albarn, Diplo, Fatboy Slim, David Guetta and New Order.
 It has been referenced in lyrics by artists including the Beastie Boys, Beck, Outkast, Kelis, TI, Lil Wayne, Britney Spears, Beyoncé, R Kelly and Robbie Williams.
 Its bass drum has been used as a metaphor for a heartbeat in songs by artists including Madonna, Rihanna and Kesha.